dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 [!code-csharp[HubOptions](configuration/sample/config-startup.cs?range=16-19)]

-### HttpConnectionDispatcherOptions - Options related to the transport layer.

-Options related to the transport layer.
-Use these to restrict the transports that can be used by SignalR clients, as well as to configure advanced settings related to memory buffer management.
+Use `HttpConnectionDispatcherOptions` to restrict the transports that can be used by SignalR clients, as well as to configure advanced settings related to memory buffer management.
 The transport options are configured by passing a delegate to `MapHub<T>`.

 | Option | Description |
 | ------ | ----------- |